camunda/camunda-docs-manual/site/src/documents/api-references/spin/01-xml/05-mapping-xml.html.md

 ---

-Spin can deserialize XML to JAXB annotated Java objects and serialize the annotated Java objects to XML by integrating mapping features into its fluent API.
+Spin can deserialize XML to Java objects and serialize the annotated Java objects to XML by integrating mapping features into its fluent API.
+JAXB annotations can be added to the involved Java classes to configure the (de-)serialization process but are not required.

 ## Mapping between Representations: